Intervention Services – what you need to know

 Part of a successful intervention, will be the plan to secure professional support and treatment immediately.
 Without treatment, there is great risk of your loved one falling into the addiction again, and repeating the cycle once more.

 It is the interventionist’s goal introduce rehabilitation.
 This happens before the intervention comes to a close.
 Once the individual agrees to enter a rehabilitation program, the interventionist will make arrangements.
-This involves working with family and loved ones to bring them to 1000 Islands Wellness.
+This involves working with family and loved ones to bring them to Canadian Addiction Rehab.
 Once here, the individual receives the best trained and professional support available.